Gateway, Inc.: 1995–2000: Major expansions

 In 1998, the company began dropping the "2000" from their moniker, as the coming turn of the millennium meant that "Gateway 2000" would soon sound antiquated.
 The company was formally reincorporated as Gateway, Inc., in May 1999.
-Also in 1998, Gateway moved their headquarters from South Dakota to La Jolla, San Diego, California—both because Ted Waitt himself wanted to move in California and also to move the company closer to top executive talent at the center of the technology industry.
+Also in 1998, Gateway moved their headquarters from South Dakota to La Jolla, San Diego, California—both because Ted Waitt himself wanted to move to California and also to move the company closer to top executive talent at the center of the technology industry.
 The move was a success in this right, with a new slate of executives hired in 1998, including Jeff Weitzen, a veteran of the AT&T Corporation who was named president and chief operating officer of Gateway.

-The new management planned to refocus the company's bottom line toward providing information technology services and software, enterprise finance and training, and consumer hardware peripherals—beyond only computer systems, the market for which had been seeing continually shrinking profit margins.
+The new management planned to refocus the company's bottom line toward providing information technology services and software, enterprise finance and training, and consumer hardware peripherals, as the market for selling only computer systems had been seeing continually shrinking profit margins.
 As part of this expansion, Gateway also established their own Internet service provider, Gateway.net, offered exclusively to their customers and competing with the likes of America Online (AOL).
 Beginning in June 1998, Gateway bundled Netscape Navigator web browser on its systems preinstalled with Microsoft's Windows 95 and 98, the latter of which Microsoft themselves bundled with their own web browser, Internet Explorer.

-Gateway.net saw slow adoption rates—only 200,000 subscribers in early 1999—and was outage-prone.
+Gateway.net saw slow adoption rates—there were only 200,000 subscribers in early 1999—and was outage-prone.
 In February 1999, Gateway switched from Web America Networks to MCI WorldCom as their Internet backbone.
 Also in that month, Gateway began offering one year of free Gateway.net service to those who purchased a Gateway PC worth $1,000 or more.
 The base of subscribers increased threefold to 600,000 by October 1999 as a result of the promotion.
 In October 1999, Gateway switched their Internet backbone again to AOL, the latter taking over all operations of Gateway.net in exchange for a $800 million stake in Gateway.

 Ted Waitt resigned from his position as CEO of Gateway in December 1999.
-Weitzen was named president and CEO, while Waitt retained chairman status.
+Weitzen was named president and CEO, while Waitt retained chairman of the board.
 One of Weitzen's first acts as CEO was approving the divestiture of Gateway's Amiga International division, selling the corresponding Amiga patents and trademark rights to Amino Development Corporation, who later renamed themselves Amiga, Inc.